Div99/W-Stereo-Disp/README.md

 ## Contents

-Our Wasserstein loss modification [W_loss](https://github.com/Div99/W-Stereo-Disp/blob/85cbf2bdc199a632ffe6b960f91bdc8e02046b77/src/main_disp.py#L123) can be easily plugged in existing stereo depth models to improve the training and obtain better results.
+Our Wasserstein loss [W_loss](https://github.com/Div99/W-Stereo-Disp/blob/85cbf2bdc199a632ffe6b960f91bdc8e02046b77/src/main_disp.py#L123) can be easily plugged in existing stereo depth models to improve the training and obtain better results.

 We release the code for CDN-PSMNet and CDN-SDN models.